Talking about Matthew Chamber’s ceramic sculptures in FT How to Spend It, actor James Nesbitt, said:

 Your work with Philip Wood was making very functional pieces, why did you decide to stop making functional ceramics?

-When I began at university after many full time years of making tableware with Philip, I simply wanted to find my own style but continue my thoughts which all involved function.
-It was in my first year of education where I discovered my passion in form alone, and I instinctively followed this and the function soon left.
+Matthew Chambers: After my six-year apprenticeship with Philip, I went into full-time education, gaining a BA (Hons) 1st Class in ceramics from BSUC, Bath, followed by an MA in Ceramics and Glass from the Royal College of Art.
+It was in my first year of education that I discovered my passion in form alone, and I instinctively followed this.
+It was not long after this that the need to create work with a specific function left me.
 It has continued this way ever since, but still the skill and technique I learnt in repeat throwing for function is still very much an important and integral part of everything I do today.

-Your work is in a number of museums including, the Musee Ariana in Geneva, Musee National de Ceramique de Sevres in Paris and the Fitzwilliam Museum in Cambridge?
+Matthew Chambers: Your work is in the permanent collection of several museums including, the Victoria and Albert Museum in London, the Fitzwilliam Museum in Cambridge, the Musee Ariana in Geneva and the Musee National de Ceramique de Sevres in Paris?
 How does this make you feel?